-Below is an article originally written by PowerToFly Partner Dropbox.
-Go to Dropbox's Page on PowerToFly to see their open positions and learn more.
+Below is an article originally written by PowerToFly Partner Dropbox, and published on March 20, 2018.
+Go to Dropbox's page on PowerToFly to see their open positions and learn more.

 Q: What is your name, what office do you work out of and how long have you been at Dropbox?

-A: My name is Paige Bennett, I work out of San Francisco and I started working at Dropbox February 2018.
+A: My name is Betsy Aristud, I work out of the San Francisco office and I've happily been working at Dropbox since November 2017.

 Q: What is your current role at Dropbox?

 A: My role is Customer Strategy & Insights Marketing.
 I'm primarily focused on understanding Dropbox's audience so that we know how to reach them and talk to them in ways that resonate.
 Ultimately making them fall in love with our brand/products.

 Q: What are your hobbies? or what can we find you doing on the weekends?